karltestano/PhysioPxAdmin/README.md

 # PXAdmin
-Administer your physiotherpy practice, especially in Germany
+Administer your physiotherapy practice, especially in Germany